Writer & artist

 However, there was another world drawing me.
 I eventually left NYC for full-time ministry, spending much of the following thirteen years overseas.
 When I returned to the US, I also returned to the arts, painting murals and designing scenery and lighting for several theatre companies.

 The next move was a decade-plus of cubical work and caregiving.
-During this period, I dropped my lifetime of painting and picked up the historical fiction idea I’d been rejecting since the ‘90s.
+During this period, I dropped my lifetime of painting and picked up the historical fiction idea I’d been resisting since the ‘90s.
 In the wee hours, I hammered out my first novel.
-This manuscript is with Beta Readers and on target for publishing in early 2026.
+Farewell, O Syria is in the final stages of preparation, on target for publishing in late 2026.

-Last year, after more life changes, I dug out a studio space and now spend my mornings focused on writing and my afternoons exploring fine art.
+After a dozen years away from painting, I dug out a small studio space to spend my mornings focused on writing and my afternoons exploring fine art.
+A recent move promises to open up a larger studio for painting, printmaking, and wherever that path leads.

 Now storytelling and visual art diverge, but spring from the same source.